• Skip to main content

 All stages of fava beans - pods, beans with shell, peeled fava beans, and fava skins

-Ways to Prepare and Recipes for Fava Beans
+Ways to Use & Eat Fresh Fava Beans

 Fava beans once cooked make a great snack just as is with a little bit of salt.
 But there are also many ways to enjoy fava beans in some great recipes.
 Fava beans are ideal for adding protein, iron, and fiber to your diet as a vegetarian option.